 When you put a server in rescue mode, we load a lightweight Ubuntu image into your server's memory.
 This allows you to SSH to the machine and do maintenance.

 Rescue is not available for servers running Windows.

-In order to boot into rescue mode, simply go to the settings page of your server and click Enter rescue mode.
+In order to boot into rescue mode, simply go the server page, click Actions and select Rescue mode.

 The first thing we need to do is find the root partition.
 Running

 lsblk will retrieve all partitions.
 Find the disk that represents the root partition of your server.
 This is usually the largest partition from the ones listed.